Ade-mir/Ade-mir/README.md

 - 👋 Hi, I’m @Ade-mir
-- 🌱 I’m currently learning to build fullstack React apps!
+- 🌱 I’m currently starting a new job as a frontend developer
 - 💼 My past projects on my Portfolio: https://ademir.io
 - 📫 How to reach me: https://no.linkedin.com/in/ademiralijagic